abhinaukumar/cut_funque/README.md

 *Note: This command may be run without running `extract_features_from_dataset.py` first.
 In that case, features will be extracted and saved first, before performing cross-validation*

 This script is an example of down-stream tasks that can be performed easily after feature extraction.

+## Bugs, Suggestions, and Contributions
+If you encounter any bugs, or you have suggestions or contributions to improve this code base, please raise an [Issue](https://github.com/abhinaukumar/cut_funque/issues)!